siderolabs/image-factory/README.md

 {"id":"2a63b6e7dab90ec9d44f213339b9545bd39c6499b22a14cf575c1ca4b6e39ff8"}
 ```

-This ID can be used to download images with this schematic.
+After creation ID can be used to download images with this schematic.
+Creation through the factory is required for the images associated with the ID to be build.

 Well-known schematic IDs: